3440a-private-albert-edward-stapleton-image1png

 Albert’s body was never found after the battle.
 There still is a chance he might be identified, but we need help.

 A mass grave was found in 2008 that the Germans had dug for 250 bodies they had recovered after the battle.
-To April 2023, 173 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
-77 soldiers remain and some identifications are highly likely.
+As of 2024 180 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
+70 soldiers remain and some identifications are highly likely.
 We just need to find DNA donors.

 Albert did not have any family in Australia that we know of, but it is clear that he had strong ties to his family back in Finchley, UK.